top of page

 Feb 243 min read

-🌈 queer tech conference: Top 3 Takeaways
+🌈 Queer Tech Conference: Top 3 Takeaways

 This past weekend I had the privilege of attending the 4th Annual Rainbow Ventures Summit in Birmingham, Alabama.
 Just an easy three-hour drive from my home in Nashville, Birmingham is a city that has always held a special place in my heart.
 RVS is Central Alabama's one and only LGBTQ+ Entrepreneurship Conference.
 Two days of speakers, vendors, networking, pitch competitions and, most importantly, pure joy!
 Here are my top 3 takeaways from the event: The Power of Community O